In this article

 Tiny first steps — Big tasks paralyze ADHD brains.
 Every task needs a “smallest possible next action” attached to it.

 Built-in rewards — Checking a box isn’t enough dopamine.
-You need celebration messages, progress counters, done walls — visible proof that you accomplished something.
+You need visible proof that you accomplished something: a done list, progress pages you fill in, wins you can see at a glance.

 Low maintenance — If the system requires weekly reviews, tag management, or inbox processing, it’s dead on arrival.
 The planner should work with one interaction: dump and go.

-The Brain Dump → Action Plan is the flagship template from Built for ADHD and the one most people should start with.
-The philosophy is simple: dump everything in your head into a massive grid, sort by energy (not priority), and work from auto-generated action cards that include tiny first steps and time estimates.
+The Daily OS is the flagship from Built for ADHD and the one most people should start with.
+The philosophy is simple: dump everything in your head onto the page, sort by energy (not priority), and work from action cards with tiny first steps and time estimates.

 What sets it apart:

-- Brain Dump tab — unstructured chaos capture, no categories
+- Brain dump pages — unstructured chaos capture, no categories

-- Sort tab — Do Today / This Week / Someday / Delete (energy-based)
+- Energy sort — Do Today / This Week / Someday / Delete

-- Action Cards — auto-generated from your Do Today list with first steps and time estimates
+- Action cards — built from your Do Today list with first steps and time estimates

-The ADHD Budget Tracker solves the #1 problem with budgeting apps: categories.
-You don’t assign categories — you just log what you spent and the sheet auto-categorizes using keyword matching.
-It also has a dedicated “ADHD Tax” category for impulse buys, late fees, and forgotten subscriptions.
+The Budget Reset solves the #1 problem with budgeting apps: categories.
+You don’t agonize over categories — you log what you spent into simple buckets, including a dedicated “ADHD Tax” space for impulse buys, late fees, and forgotten subscriptions.

 Standout features: